 Naoko Suzuki joined our staff in November of 2002 to work on laboratory analyses for a project on phosphorus dynamics in Northern NY.
 She moved to North Carolina in October 2004 and current lives in Tokyo, Japan.

-In the spring of 2002, Jonathan Klapwyk joined us to pursue a masters degree in soil and crop sciences.
+Jonathan Klapwyk joined us in the spring of 2002 to pursue a masters degree in soil and crop sciences.
 Jonathan graduated with a degree in Agronomy from the University of Guelph in May of 2003 and conducted his research project at Cornell on testing and calibration of the Illinois Soil N Test for corn in New York.
 Jon graduated in August 2005, worked as a lecturer in Kemptville College - University of Guelph, Ontario, Canada, prior to moving back to Ontario where he now works for Price Seeds.
 Jon's work generated three journal articles of which one was published before he graduated.
 The last two were published in 2006.

 Past Member Reference